 As technology advances, data center upgrades will occur in phases.
 Our fiber patch cords installed in 100G and 40G systems are backwards compatible with an existing 1G system to allow the network to evolve.Shop Now

 Optical fiber is sensitive to stress, especially in bending.
-We use bend-insensitive glass fiber which allows the cable to tolerate tight bends without significant loss of light.Shop Now
+We use bend-insensitive glass fiber optic cable which allows the cable to tolerate tight bends without significant loss of light.Shop Now

 A big concern in data centers is space utilization and air flow.
 We reduced the outside diameter of our LC uni-boot patch cord to 2.0mm- 44% less than traditional cables.Shop Now